NotAShelf/nvf/docs/manual/installation/standalone/nixos.md

 # Standalone Installation on NixOS {#ch-standalone-nixos}

-Your built Neoevim configuration can be exposed as a flake output to make it easier to share across machines, repositories and so on.
+Your built Neovim configuration can be exposed as a flake output to make it easier to share across machines, repositories and so on.
 Or it can be added to your system packages to make it available across your system.